ShantKhatri/dummy-contrib-lab/README.md

 - Commit history must be clean and meaningful
 - Pull Requests that violate guidelines may be closed without comment

+## Repository Purpose

+This repository is intentionally minimal and is meant to help contributors learn real-world open-source contribution workflows.

+The focus is on small, focused contributions such as documentation updates or clarity improvements that demonstrate good Git hygiene, clear communication, and respect for maintainer time.

 If this feels strict, that is intentional.